omerhakim/Lab_Mod3/README.md

 <img src = "./images/image4.png" style = max width = 90%>

-I has also been decided to combine time-of-payment information into three groups:
+It has also been decided to combine time-of-payment information into three groups:
 1) On-time payments (including early payments)
 2) Late payments - up to 30 days late
 3) Late payments - more than 30 days late